 Maybe the Why America? seminar sparked an idea for an innovative student project.
 Maybe it brought a controversial discussion topic to mind that you want to have a Socratic seminar about, or have your students debate.
 Maybe you want to tweak one of your lesson plans or units to add in a diverse range of literature, videos, or discussions about the 2020 presidential election, the current political climate, or the Constitution.
 What was your biggest take-away from the seminar?
 Now, what are you going to do with this information to inspire and inform your students in tangible ways?

 Here is our challenge to educators:

-After teachers submit their evidence, a panel of judges will award prizes based on the creativity and execution of the idea in action, in addition to the idea’s alignment with the Why America? vision and goals.
-Changed to: Prizes may include an Apple computer monitor, a $1,500 Teachers Pay Teachers gift card, a $1,500 Donors Choose gift card, and more.
-Leading teachers will also be invited to participate in the next session as a panelist, to ask and engage with our expert panelists.
+After teachers submit their evidence, a panel of judges will award up to ten prizes based on the creativity and execution of the idea in action, in addition to the idea’s alignment with the Why America? vision and goals.
+Prizes may include an Apple computer monitor, a $1,500 Teachers Pay Teachers gift card, a $1,500 Donors Choose gift card, or the teacher’s choice up to $1500 value.

 If you have any questions, please do not hesitate to write us.